roguehashrate/pkgz/README.md

 **Pkgz** is a fast, extensible CLI tool written in Crystal 💎 for managing software packages across multiple Linux distributions.
-It supports system and Flatpak packages, with automatic privilege elevation (`sudo`/`doas`) and interactive source selection.

 ---